Accelerated Special Education Initial Certification Pathway

 - EDU 305 Foundations of Cultural and Linguistic Diversity (Core Diversity)

-- SPY 425 Multi-Tier Instruction and Assessment for Mathematics
+- SPY 425 Multi-Tier Mathematics Instruction for General and Special Education

-- SPY 427 Multi-Tier Instruction and Assessment for Reading
+- SPY 427 Multi-Tier Reading Instruction for General and Special Education

 Apply for Accelerated Program prior to enrolling in any 500 level courses.